Industries with High Asbestos Exposure Rates

 Although there are many rules and regulations about the use of asbestos, the substance has not been banned in the U.S.

 Some industries, outlined below, used asbestos more often than others, and for this reason workers in these industries are most prone to developing mesothelioma.
-Our mesothelioma lawyers can help workers in these industries and others who have developed this deadly disease.

 Asbestos was used in shipbuilding primarily as insulation for piping.
 Trimming asbestos insulation to fit piping releases particles into the air, which would allow workers to inhale the particles while on the job.
 The particles could also cling to their clothing, exposing family members secondhand.